 Interview Questions For A Ghostwriter

-Hiring a ghostwriter is a major undertaking.
+Hiring and working with a ghostwriter is a major undertaking.
 You are about to enter into a long-term relationship with someone who will step into your shoes and learn to write with your voice.
 I find this connection is very special; I often become close friends with my clients.

 Because writing a book together with a ghostwriter is such a personal journey, it’s important that you really talk to the writer before you hire them.
 After you determine the ghostwriter’s fee, compile a good list of interview questions for a ghostwriter to help you find the best match for you.
 It’s a good idea to come up with your own questions.